chriscdn/promise-semaphore/README.md

 semaphore.acquire([key]);
 ```

-This returns a `Promise`, which resolves once a lock has been acquired.
-The `key` parameter is optional and permits the same `Semaphore` instance to be used in different contexts.
-See the second example.
+This returns a `Promise` that resolves once a lock is acquired.
+The `key` parameter is optional and allows the same `Semaphore` instance to manage locks in different contexts.
+Additional details are provided in the second example.

 ### Release a lock